dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1461: Homosexuality is a natural human variation.
+### T1461: Homosexuality is a natural variation in human sexuality.

 |Support|
 |---|